Terminator Salvation (video game)

-Terminator Salvation is a third-person shooter action video game, released on May 19, 2009 to coincide with the release of the film of the same title on the same week.
-It is developed by The Halcyon Company's gaming subsidiary, Halcyon Games, along with Grin and published by Equity Games and Evolved Games.
-The game was Grin's last game and released for Microsoft Windows, PlayStation 3, Xbox 360, mobile and iOS.
+Terminator Salvation is a third-person shooter action video game, released on May 19, 2009, to coincide with the release of the film of the same title on the same week.
+It was developed by The Halcyon Company's gaming subsidiary, Halcyon Games, along with Grin, and published by Equity Games and Evolved Games.
+It was Grin's last game and was released for Microsoft Windows, PlayStation 3, Xbox 360, mobile, and iOS.
+It received mostly negative reviews.

 Set in 2016 in Los Angeles, the console and PC versions of the game take place between the events of Terminator 3: Rise of the Machines and Terminator Salvation and follow John Connor (Gideon Emery), and his team, consisting of Angie Salter (Rose McGowan), Barnes (Common) and Blair Williams (Moon Bloodgood).
-However, Christian Bale refused to lend his voice and likeness for the game.
+Christian Bale refused to lend his voice and likeness to the game.
 Rose McGowan voiced the game-exclusive character Angie Salter, who is an ex-high school teacher.
-Common and Moon Bloodgood voiced their own characters from the film (Barnes and Blair, respectively).
-An animated web series, Terminator Salvation: The Machinima Series, takes place before the game, and was released by Machinima on May 18, 2009.
+Common and Moon Bloodgood voiced their characters from the film (Barnes and Blair, respectively).
+An animated web series, Terminator Salvation: The Machinima Series, takes place before the game, and was released by Machinima in May 2009.